 Contact Katherine Walsh, firstname.lastname@example.org or 617-635-9576, if you have questions about the BPS Zero Waste Program or need educational materials and support.

-If your school needs recycling signage, please complete and submit the Recycling Equipment Request form.
-BPS Sustainability & Environmental Resources will deliver the signage.
+If your school needs recycling signage, please complete and submit the BPS Zero Waste Equipment Order form.
+BPS Recycling staff will deliver the signage.

 Download the BPS Zero Waste Program Contacts sheet.